NicolasBrg/NBPresents/README.md

 #### String.json
 This is the default content of the file.
 All texts and formats used and visible by the player are listed here, as well as aliases are available and listed here.
-**Warning: The aliases are specific to each feature, these are all used correctly here, if you add aliases not recognized, they will not be replaced as desired.**
+**Warning: The aliases are specific to each feature, these are all used correctly here, if you add aliases not recognized, they will not be replaced as desired.**<br>
 ```json
 {
 	"Message": {